Mphoola/Stock_Management_System/README.md

 If you discover a security vulnerability within Muzic, please send an e-mail to Promise Mphoola via promisemphoola2@gmail.com.
 All security vulnerabilities will be promptly addressed.
 ## License
-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT)
+The Stock Management System is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT)